-An employee shall be paid every two weeks on the basis of actual earnings during the period in question together with a statement showing the calculation of pay.
+An employee shall be paid every two (2) weeks on the basis of actual earnings during the period in question together with a statement showing the calculation of pay.
 Should the date upon which salary would be paid fall upon a holiday, salary will be paid on the last work day preceding the holiday.

-Calculation of bi-weekly salary shall be based on annual salary divided by 26.0188.
+Calculation of bi-weekly salary shall be based on annual salary divided by twenty-six point zero one eight eight (26.0188).